 At their high school graduation ceremony, which Pete arrives to late and wearing rolled up pants beneath cap and gown (you hipster, you), he gives Gwen, the class valedictorian, a big smooch in front of the crowd.
 Later that night they break up outside a dim sum restaurant.
 For a month they stay apart.
 Then ... you know.
 Love love love.
 But with tragic consequences.

 I’m not kidding about the spoilers thing.
 If you don’t know Spider-Man #121, you might want to jump off now.

 Want an example of bad timing?
 I bought my first Marvel comic in the summer of 1973 when I was 10.
 It was Spider-Man #123 and it opened with J. Jonah Jameson declaring Spider-Man a murderer (what the --?), while the first time we see Peter Parker he’s attending a funeral.* Talk about arriving in medias res!
 It took me many, many months to piece it together.
 The dead dude in the first panel was Norman Osborne, a.k.a.
-The Green Goblin, while the funeral was for Gwen Stacy, Peter’s girlfriend, whom the Goblin has killed.
-It’s the second great tragedy in the life and times of Peter Parker, after the original sin of allowing Uncle Ben to be killed by the Burglar.
+The Green Goblin, while the funeral was for Gwen Stacy, Peter’s girlfriend, whom the Goblin killed.
+It’s the second great tragedy in the life of Peter Parker, after the original sin of allowing Uncle Ben to be killed by the Burglar.